pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 (E) nos níveis mais baixos, a linguagem reflete o conjunto de instruções do hardware.

-Item.
 27. Leia o texto a seguir.

 Effective software project management focuses on the three P's: people, problem, and process.
 The order is not arbitrary.
 The manager who forgets that software engineering work is